uttusharma/meet_notify/README.md

 ![alt text](https://github.com/uttusharma/meet_notify/blob/master/icon-128x128.png?raw=true)
 # Meet Notify : Chrome Extension

-A chrome extension that will listen to given keywords in google meet chat and send a notification whenever keyword is detected in the google meet chat.
+A chrome extension that will listen to given keywords in google meet chat and sends a notification whenever a keyword is detected in the google meet chat.

 ## Install Locally
  - Clone this repo